getsentry/sentry-cocoa/develop-docs/README.md

 The SentrySDK uses Swift and Objective-C code.
 Public Objective-C classes, made public [through the umbrella header](https://developer.apple.com/documentation/swift/importing-objective-c-into-swift#Import-Code-Within-a-Framework-Target), are automatically visible to Swift without imports.
+Our umbrella header is defined in the `Sentry.modulemap`.
 Accessing private Objective-C classes doesn't work out of the box.
 One approach to making this work is to define a private module that contains all the private ObjC headers.
 To define such a module, we added a module.modulemap file to our project with the name _SentryPrivate.
 We added the prefix `_` because Xcode autocomplete seems to